 One of the guests from the survey mentioned, “If they want money it’s nice to be able to think you are paying towards something like a candlelit dinner on the beach on their honeymoon.”
 Gift vouchers remain popular with 38% stating them as their preferred choice of gift.

 When it comes to the type of gift that guests prefer to buy, it often comes down to wanting you to remember them and their gift for years to come.
 The traditional staples of glassware and tableware remain at the top of the list with 57% and 53% of guests saying this was their preferred gift while keepsakes such as photo frames, home decor items, lighting and wall art all popular with around 50% approval ratings.

 One of the guests we surveyed commented, “Very often, you want to reflect you own character or relationship to the couple through the present.
 For example, we purchased board games they had chosen as they know that we love to play them and it is something that we can all do together”.

 So what to do?

-First of all have a gift list!
+First of all, have a gift list!
 Make it easy for your guests and get what you really want.
 With Prezola, creating a gift list is quick, free and easy, with free delivery for you and your guests.
-There’s over 30,000 items to choose from by 300 top brands including KitchenAid, Le Creuset, Sonos, The White Company, Soho Home, Wedgwood and Jamie Oliver.
+There are over 30,000 items to choose from by 300 top brands including KitchenAid, Le Creuset, Sonos, The White Company, Soho Home, Wedgwood and Nkuku.

 You can also mix cash with gifts, all on one list, to please everyone.
 Those who prefer to buy you a physical gift is able to, while others can browse honeymoon fund and cash contributions.
 The key is to make it personal.
 Add comments to each gift explaining to your guests why it’s on your wish list.
 Guests simply want to help make memories and contribute towards your newlywed life together.